Learn Bangla Section

 In this section we want to get you the experience of an immersive environment by setting up access to curated multimedia content.
 Now you can Read Newspapers, Magazines, Books and Blogs; Hear performances of Songs, Recitations, Audiobooks and See Cartoon Clips, Videos Clips and Youtube.

 As you learn Bangla, especially if you are not in an immersive environment, you need access to curated multimedia content to enhance your learning.
-The Bangla Practice Resources section of the website offers you a variety of content that can be easily obtained online.
+This section of the website offers you a variety of content that can be easily accessed online.

 - Assisted Mouseover Bangla Reading